To create a connection to your system, follow these steps:

 • If successful, there will be a green checkmark next to the button.

 • In case of failure, there will be a red error icon.
 Hover over it for a detailed error message.
 For more information, see the troubleshooting section.
-You will still be able to save your connection.
+You are still able to save your connection.

 Tip